 The Ankeny Community School District is committed to providing all students with a safe and civil school environment in which all members of the school community are treated with dignity and respect.
-Bullying and/or harassment of or by students, staff, and volunteers is against federal, state, and local policy and is not tolerated by the district.
+Bullying and/or harassment of or by students, staff, and volunteers is against federal and state law and local policy and is not tolerated by the district.
 Bullying and/or harassing behavior can seriously disrupt the ability of school employees to maintain a safe and civil environment and the ability of students to learn and succeed.

-Therefore, it is the policy of the state and the school district that school employees, volunteers, and students shall not engage in bullying or harassing behavior in school, on school property, or at any school function or school-sponsored activity.
+Therefore, it is the policy of the state and the district that school employees, volunteers, and students shall not engage in bullying or harassing behavior in school, on school property, in a school-owned or school-operated vehicle, while attending or participating in school-sponsored or sanctioned activities, and/or while away from school grounds if the conduct materially interferes with the orderly operation of the educational environment or is likely to do so.
 Additionally, school employees, volunteers, and students shall not engage in reprisal, retaliation, or false accusation against a victim, witness, or an individual who has reliable information about such an act of harassment or bullying.